Shilpa Shetty: Off-screen work

+Legal issues and controversies

 Obscenity charge

 In April 2006, a Madurai court issued non-bailable warrants against Shetty and actress Reema Sen for "posing in an obscene manner" in photographs published by a Tamil newspaper.
 The report stated that the two actresses had failed to comply with earlier summonses, hence the issuance of the warrants.
 The petitioner submitted that the paper had published "very sexy and medium blow-ups" in its December 2005 and January 2006 issues, and alleged that these violated the Indecent Representation of Women (Prohibition) Act 1986, Young Persons (Harmful Publications) Act 1956, and the Indian Penal Code Section 292 (Sale of Obscene Books).
 The petitioner further demanded that the images be confiscated under the terms of the Press and Registration of Book Act 1867.

 Shetty responded that she had not received any court summons and also discounted the charges.
-She further claimed that the pictures were freeze-frame shots from a recent movie that only exposed her navel.
+She further claimed that the pictures were freeze-frame shots from a recent film that only exposed her navel.
 "As far as my photographs go, what is obscene about it?
 If navel-showing is obscenity, then our traditional Indian outfit – the traditional sari – should be banned in the first place."

 In January 2007, outgoing Chief Justice Y.K.
 Sabharwal confirmed that Shetty had written to him requesting that he enunciate guidelines against frivolous lawsuits against the artists, but he had refused her plea on the grounds that she should have filed a formal petition instead of writing a letter.